hraban/udep/example/README.md

     udep all

 Look at the output in the `build` directory.
-Try deleting only the file `a`, and run the above command again.
+Try deleting only the files `build/a` and `build/all`, and run the above command again.

 Example of parallel dependency execution: